Police: 14 people injured after South Side Chicago shooting

 “We thought it was a war out here,” Geder told the Chicago Sun-Times.
 “It’s ridiculous all the shooting that’s going on out here, it really has to stop.”

 Carter said at least 60 shell casings were found at the scene of the shooting.
 It wasn’t immediately known if anyone other than attendees of the funeral were victims, nor if anyone in the SUV had been wounded.
 The person in custody was uninjured, according to authorities.
+Investigators haven’t determined how many people were involved in the shooting.

 A squad car was assigned to monitor the funeral as a precaution because of the sizable number of mourners attending, Carter said, adding that he was unaware of any warnings from community activists that trouble at the funeral was imminent.
+Authorities didn’t say who the victims were mourning.

 "The district commander took every precaution that he could," Carter said.